Ch1nv/customer-segmentation/README.md

 # Customer Segmentation
 ## Description
 This project is based on a [Kaggle notebook](https://www.kaggle.com/code/weddou/cluster-analysis-identify-customers-behaviors/notebook) and a [Kaggle dataset](https://www.kaggle.com/datasets/vetrirah/customer/data).
-We try to segment customers into 4 groups and find out properties of each group.
+This project is based on a Kaggle notebook and dataset.
+The goal is to segment customers into four distinct groups and analyze the characteristics and behaviors of each segment.

 ## Dataset
 - Dataset: [Customer Segmentation](https://www.kaggle.com/datasets/vetrirah/customer/data)